MarcioCerqueira/Vulkano3DModelViewer/README.md

-# Vulkano3DModelViewer
+# 3D Model Viewer in Vulkano

-A basic 3D model viewer implemented in Rust and Vulkano
+A basic 3D model viewer to be implemented in Rust and Vulkano